-In multistep problems, students may need to find the answer to hidden questions needed to answer the question.
+In multistep problems, students may need to find the answer to hidden questions needed to answer the question of the problem.
 Math Expressions guides students to see these hidden questions, even when they do not appear in the original problem.